zenwork/mkdn-web-component/README.md

 * Basic implementation works
 * TODO:
-  * md-story
+  * mkdn-story
       * add support for dropcaps at document start
       * expose some kind of styling interface
-  * md-list
+  * mkdn-list
       * implement support for groups
-  * md-view
+  * mkdn-view
-      * implement support for a rest-based back-end(md-store)
+      * implement support for a rest-based back-end(mkdn-store)
-  * md-store and md-static-store
+  * mkdn-store and mkdn-static-store
       * document the data formats and back-end api specification
       * add caching support
   * general